-Basic earnings (loss) per share is computed by dividing earnings (loss) available to common shareholders by the weighted average number of common shares outstanding during the year.
-The computation of diluted earnings (loss) per share assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on the earnings (loss) per share.
-The calculation proved to be anti-dilutive for fiscal 2024 and 2023.
+Loss per share is computed by dividing loss available to common shareholders by the weighted average number of common shares outstanding during the year.
+The computation of diluted loss per share assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on the loss per share.
+The calculation proved to be anti-dilutive for fiscal 2025 and 2024.